BPCI Advanced FAQs

 If our organization is participating in another payment model, can we still participate in BPCI Advanced?

-The general rule here is that you can enroll concurrently in BPCI Advanced and other shared savings initiatives, such as the Medicare Shared Savings program.
-However, CMS prevents BPCI Advanced payments for some ACO beneficiaries, including those aligned to a Next Generation ACO.
-Hospitals participating in any Innovation Center model implemented via regulation, such as the Comprehensive Care for Joint Replacement (CJR), will not be permitted to participate in BPCI Advanced for the episodes included in those models.
-Have questions about your eligibility for BPCI Advanced?
-Avant-garde Health is here to help - reach out to us for a complimentary evaluation of your opportunity.
+The general rule here is that you can enroll concurrently in BPCI Advanced and other shared savings initiatives, such as the Medicare Shared Savings program, or the Oncology Care Model (OCM).
+However, CMS prevents BPCI Advanced payments for some ACO beneficiaries, including those aligned to a Next Generation ACO and Track 3 MSSP ACO.
+Acute Care Hospitals (ACH) or Physician Group Practices (PGP) also participating in Comprehensive Care for Joint Replacement (CJR) or Comprehensive End Stage Renal Disease Care (CEC) will have to exclude those Medicare beneficiaries covered under the respective aforementioned programs.